WouterVerschuren/S3Portfolio/README.md

 Tooling and methodology: Carry out, monitor and report on unit integration, regression and system tests, with attention for security and performance aspects, as well as applying static code analysis and code reviews.

 ### how I plan to show this learning outcome in my project:

+## 3. Agile method

+You choose and implement the most suitable agile software development method for your software project.

+Clarification:

+Choose: You are aware of the most popular agile methods and their underlying agile principles.
+Your choice of a method is motivated and based on well-defined selection criteria and context analyses.

+### how I plan to show this learning outcome in my project:

+To show I have enough knowledge of this learning outcomes I am going to do a research about what agile methods there are and which would work the best for me.